-- Read this manual before installing or operating this equipment.
-Failure to follow the warnings and instructions may result in serious injury or equipment damage. - > Keep this manual in a safe location for future reference. - This equipment should only be installed and operated by trained, qualified personnel, wearing appropriate protective equipment. - > Follow all codes that regulate the installation and operation of this equipment.
+- Read this manual and all associated equipment manuals before installing or operating this equipment.
+Failure to follow the warnings and instructions may result in serious injury or equipment damage. - > Keep this manual in a safe location for future reference. - ➤ This equipment should only be installed and operated by trained, qualified personnel, wearing appropriate protective equipment. - > Follow all codes that regulate the installation and operation of this equipment.